luvagu/todos-js-snowpack-tailwind/README.md

-# Todo JS built in Snowpack and Tailwind CSS
+# Todo JS - Built with Snowpack and Tailwind CSS

 Responsive todo app written in HTML, CSS and JavaScript and built with Snowpack and Tailwind CSS.